Did Trump break the law? FBI search raises fresh questions - NewsBreak

 Did Trump break the law?
 FBI search raises fresh questions

-WASHINGTON — (AP) — The year was 2016, the presidential candidate under investigation was Hillary Clinton and the FBI director at the time, James Comey, laid out the factors the Justice Department weighs in deciding whether to charge someone with mishandling classified records.
+The year was 2016, the presidential candidate under investigation was Hillary Clinton and the FBI director at the time, James Comey , laid out the factors the Justice Department weighs in deciding whether to charge someone with mishandling classified records.

-To obtain a search warrant, the Justice Department would have had to persuade a judge that probable cause existed that a crime was committed, though what statute officials think may have been violated is unclear.

 Multiple federal laws require the safekeeping of government secrets.
-One potentially relevant statute makes it a crime to remove classified information and retain it an unauthorized location.
-Another makes it illegal to mishandle national defense information, including maps, photographs and documents, or transmit it to a person not authorized to receive it.
+One potentially relevant statute, for instance, makes it a crime to remove classified information and retain it an unauthorized location.
+Another makes it illegal to mishandle either willfully or through gross negligence national defense information, including maps, photographs and documents, or transmit it to anyone not authorized to receive it.

 But if past is any precedent, the mere mishandling of classified information isn't always enough for a felony conviction — or any charges at all.

-“It often comes down to whether there are aggravating factors in these cases,” said David Laufman, a Washington lawyer who as head of the Justice Department’s counterintelligence and export control section oversaw the Hillary Clinton investigation.
+“It often comes down to whether there are aggravating factors in these cases,” said David Laufman, who as head of the Justice Department’s counterintelligence and export control section oversaw the Hillary Clinton investigation.

-Those include, he said, how much classified information was mishandled, the extent to which the person knew they were in possession of classified information and how sensitive the material was and whether its exposure placed at risk U.S. national security.
+Those include, he said, how much classified information was mishandled, the extent to which the person knew they were in possession of classified information and how sensitive the material was and whether its exposure placed at risk the national security of the U.S.

-The FBI said as much in 2016 when it closed without recommending charges an investigation into whether Clinton mishandled classified information via a private email server she used as secretary of state.
-Comey said agents had determined that she had sent and received emails containing classified information but that there was no indication she had intended to break the law.
+The FBI said as much in 2016 when it closed without recommending charges an investigation into whether Clinton mishandled classified information via a private email server she relied on as secretary of state.
+In an extraordinary 13-minute speech, Comey said agents had determined that she had sent and received emails containing classified information but that there was no indication she had intended to break the law.
 He said no reasonable prosecutor would have brought such a case.

 To prove his point, he said a review of past Justice Department cases established that each prosecution involved some combination of: an intentional mishandling of classified records; the vast exposure of materials in a way that suggested willful misconduct, disloyalty to the U.S. or obstruction of justice.

 In another notable case, former CIA Director David Petraeus was permitted in 2015 to plead guilty to a misdemeanor charge of the unauthorized removal and retention of classified information, avoiding prison as he admitted sharing notebooks containing government secrets with his biographer.
-That resolution came two years after an FBI search of his home and despite an acknowledgment by Petraeus that he knew the information he was sharing was classified.
+That resolution came two months after an FBI search of his home and despite Petraeus' admission that he knew the information he was sharing was classified.

 It remains to be seen what arguments Trump might raise as the investigation progresses.
 His lengthy statement disclosing the search did not address the substance of the probe, complaining instead that the FBI's action was a “weaponization of the Justice System and an attack by Radical Left Democrats."

-Christina Bobb, a lawyer for Trump, said in an interview that aired on Real America's Voice on Tuesday that supporting documentation for the warrant remained sealed and that she had not seen it.
-But she said investigators said they were “looking for classified information that they think should not have been removed from the White House, as well as presidential records.”

-She asserted that the president himself gets to decide what is a presidential record, and it is true that Trump could argue that as president until Jan.
-20, 2021, he was the original classification authority and had declassified on his own the classified material recovered from Mar-a-Lago.
+He could theoretically try to argue that as president until Jan.
+20, 2021, he was the original classification authority and had declassified on his own all material that might have been recovered from Mar-a-Lago.

 But, law professor Vladeck said, it would be a “pretty stunning” argument by Trump to claim as his defense that he had “declassified all of our crown jewels” and, by doing so, effectively admit that he was a "threat to our national security.”